Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 Conclusion

 I’m still amazed I was able to pick all three kids up from school and survive the evenings with them, alone.
-If you had painted the scenario to me when I first returned to work, I wouldn’t have believed it.
+If you had painted the scenario for me when I first returned to work, I wouldn’t have believed it.

 Thankfully, it’s doable.
 Find those hacks that will make the most efficient use of your time.
 Be realistic about what you can and can’t do.
 Save non-pressing tasks for later, and maybe even change your work schedule.